AHupuJR/REFID/README.md

 ### Dataset Download

 Because of the commercial reason, dataset download is allowed only with the authority of [Alpsentek][alpsentek_link].
-Please contacting me or Alpsentek to get the authority if needed.
+Please contacting me or Alpsentek to get the authority from Alpsentek if needed.

 ## Train